tdbm: a simple, high-performance database with nested atomic transactions

 1. If the application using tdbm crashes, the database contents are safe.
 This is an important characteristic because database files used by other dbm-type databases are typically fragile and can be irreparably corrupted by a crash; if the database contents cannot be regenerated from another data source or restored from a dump, there is a good chance they will be lost.

 2. It provides atomic transactions, meaning (among other things) that two or more pieces of data can be modified in an all-or-nothing manner.
-As a result, an application always sees consistent data, even if the application fails (intentionally, due to a bug, or while being debugged), or because of some kinds of computer crashes.
+As a result, an application always sees consistent data, even if the application fails (intentionally, due to an application bug, or while being debugged), or because of some kinds of system crashes.
 Partially completed work does not need to be "undone" by an application when it resumes after abnormal termination.

 3. tdbm also supports multithreaded operation with nested atomic transactions - it does all the necessary buffer and lock management automatically.
 But because it was developed before POSIX threads became popular, locking and such in the 1.2 distribution relies on thread software that was specially developed and never officially distributed.
 So multiple simulataneous users have never been supported by the public version - but I think a commercial version may have done so.

-tdbm can provide correct atomic transactions in the face of application crashes, but not in the event of OS or storage crashes; that is, if an application that uses tdbm crashes for any reason but the OS and storage device (e.g., disk drive) continue to operate normally, then it will function as it should, provided its disk writes are eventually executed.
+tdbm can provide correct atomic transactions (for brevity, we'll just call them transactions from now on) in the face of application crashes, but not in the event of OS or storage crashes; that is, if an application that uses tdbm crashes for any reason and the OS and storage device (e.g., disk drive) continue to operate normally, then it will function as it should, provided any pending disk writes are eventually executed.
 But if the OS or storage device fail, tdbm cannot make any promises because it cannot know whether all the data it has written has actually reached the physical media, even if its API says it has - if all of its committed disk writes succeed before the crash, all will be well, otherwise one or more transactions may be lost.
 More about that in the next section.

 Disk Write Caching!?